 The console area comes with a 6″ blue backlit display and over 20 workout programs that include customizable and heart rate programs in addition to preset programs.
 To monitor heart rate, there are built-in contact heart rate sensors, and if you want to use a wireless chest strap receiver, this model is equipped but the actual receiver is not included.
 When it comes to audio options, this model provides a media holder, speakers, and an audio jack.
 There’s also a dual-purpose USB port that charges your favorite device and can save your workout results to the USB drive to be uploaded to your free Club account.

-The E2i comes with a residential warranty which covers 1 year on labor, 3 years on parts and lifetime coverage on the frame.
+The E2i comes with a residential warranty that covers 1 year on labor, 3 years on parts, and lifetime coverage on the frame.

 Our Favorite Features

 - Price is under $1,500, fairly affordable

 - Great program variety, with multiple customizable user profiles